Staff and Leadership

 Officers

-Craig L. Weiss, Board Chair, Memphis, TN
+Craig L. Weiss, Past Chair, Memphis, TN

-Craig is a native of Memphis, Tennessee and graduate of CBHS Class of 1985.
+Craig is a native of Memphis, Tennessee, and graduate of CBHS Class of 1985.
 He earned a BA from the University of Texas at Austin in 1990 and MBA from the University of Memphis in 2000.
 Craig is a co-founder and partner of Tower Ventures.
-Tower Ventures is one of the largest privately-held tower companies in the United States.
+Tower Ventures is one of the largest privately held tower companies in the United States.
 Tower Ventures develops and leases towers for the cellular industry.
 Tower Ventures currently owns over 400 tower assets in 35 states.
 Craig manages the leasing department responsible for lease agreements with AT&T, Verizon, T-Mobile, Dish and others.
 Tower Ventures recently began multiple mixed-use, ground-up traditional real estate developments around Memphis as part of its CRE Division.
 In 2005, Craig purchased two Memphis-based security guard businesses and merged their accounts and created Central Defense Security.
-Craig and his partners grew CDS to become the largest security provider in the MidSouth with its headquarters in Memphis and branch offices in Nashville and Little Rock.
+Craig and his partners grew CDS to become the largest security provider in the Midsouth with its headquarters in Memphis and branch offices in Nashville and Little Rock.
 They successfully sold Central Defense Security in 2020.
-Craig is the Chairman of the Board of Directors of Paragon Bank, a Southeast Regional Community Bank headquartered in Memphis with over $750 million in assets.
-Paragon currently has 4 branch locations in Memphis along with SE Regional Branches in Atlanta, GA, Oxford, MS and Wilmington, NC.
+Craig is the Chairman of the Board of Directors of Paragon Bank, a Southeast Regional Community Bank headquartered in Memphis with over $900 million in assets.
+Paragon currently has four branch locations in Memphis, branches in Jackson and Nashville, Tennessee, along with SE Regional Branches in Atlanta, GA, Oxford, MS, and Wilmington, NC.
 Honors: Craig was selected by the Memphis Business Journal as one of their “Top 40 under 40” of local Community leaders in 2005.
-Craig was named by the Memphis Business Quarterly as one of the Region’s Power Players in Security in 2014-2020.
+Craig was named by the Memphis Business Quarterly as one of the Region’s Power Players in Security in 2014–2020.
 Craig was elected to the Christian Brothers High School Hall of Fame in 2018.
 In 2018, Craig received the Outstanding Alumnus Award from the Fogelman College of Business and Economics at the University of Memphis and was inducted into the FCBE Hall of Fame.
 Craig recently completed Class VIII of Leadership Tennessee.
 Non-Profit: Craig is the immediate past Chair of the Board of Directors for the Memphis Child Advocacy Center.
 Craig serves on the Board of Directors of The Memphis Shelby Crime Commission and the Board of Visitors at the University of Memphis.
 He serves on the Hutchison Board of Trustees Executive Committee as Treasurer and the Christian Brothers High School Board of Directors.
 Craig is a past President/Chairman of the Memphis Jewish Community Center Board of Directors and a past Vice Chair of Jewish Community Partners.
-Craig is the Chair of the Board for BBYO’s International Board of Directors.
-Craig and his wife Cathy have three children, Isaac, Ari and Ava.
+Craig is the past Chair of the Board for BBYO’s International Board of Directors.
+Craig and his wife Cathy have three children, Isaac, Ari, and Ava.

 Rachel Hoffer, Vice Chair, Paradise Valley, AZ

-Rachel was born in Worcester, MA and as the daughter of a JCC executive, her family moved around to JCC Communities throughout the country before settling in Phoenix, Arizona.
+Rachel was born in Worcester, MA, and as the daughter of a JCC executive, her family moved around to JCC Communities throughout the country before settling in Phoenix, Arizona.
 She attended Arizona State University and graduated with a BS in Management.
 Following college, Rachel began a career in Real Estate and was a private consultant before deciding to focus her efforts on raising her three children and philanthropic and volunteer leadership positions.
 Rachel is very active in both the Phoenix and global Jewish community.
 Rachel currently serves as the Board Chair for JAFINA, Board Chair of Center for Jewish Philanthropy of Greater Phoenix, member of JFNA BOT and BBYO Board.
 Rachel was Co-Chair of National Young Leadership Cabinet representing JFNA and 350 leaders nationwide and she currently serves as Co-chair of Strategic Growth and Engagement Committee focusing on alumni engagement.
 She has chaired and co-chaired various events and campaigns within the Phoenix Jewish Community including Violins of Hope, a project of Federation which was one of the largest non-profit collaborative efforts in Arizona.
 Rachel is married to Jonathan Hoffer and her most important and rewarding role is mother to her three amazing daughters, Ilana, Talia, and Alexis.

-Jonathan Anschell, Treasurer, Los Angeles, CA
+Jonathan Anschell, Vice Chair, Los Angeles, CA

-Jonathan is a former BBYO I-board member and Regional Aleph Godol from Northwest Canada Region and was on BBYO’s BOD immediately following independence.
+Jonathan is a former BBYO I-Board member and Regional Aleph Godol from Northwest Canada Region and was on BBYO’s BOD immediately following independence.
 Jonathan plays a leadership role in the Los Angeles Jewish community, where he has served the Jewish Federation as Chair of the Legal Services Division, area Chair of the National Young Leadership Cabinet and as a member of Board of Directors and its Planning and Allocations Committee.
 Jonathan also serves on the Los Angeles area boards for the American Jewish Committee and the American Friends of the Hebrew University.
-Professionally, Jonathan was the Executive Vice President and General Counsel for CBS Television and the Deputy General Counsel and Corporate Secretary for CBS Corporation, overseeing the legal affairs for CBS's televised entertainment and news operations in addition to its corporate governance, securities, intellectual property and labor and employment practice areas.
+Professionally, Jonathan was the Executive Vice President and General Counsel for CBS Television and the Deputy General Counsel and Corporate Secretary for CBS Corporation, overseeing the legal affairs for CBS's televised entertainment and news operations in addition to its corporate governance, securities, intellectual property, and labor and employment practice areas.
 He is currently the Chief Legal Officer at Mattel.

 Lisa Cohn, Secretary, Denver, CO